microsoftgraph/entra-powershell/module/Entra/docs/Get-EntraUserThumbnailPhoto.md

 ```

 ### -View
-If true, view the photo on the screen in a new window
+If true, view the photo on the screen in a new window.

 ```yaml
 Type: Boolean